-Janet's agency clients are award-winning and bestselling writers of the highest caliber literary fiction and nonfiction, including memoir, biography, history, science, philosophy, and poetry.
-Her clients include Cheryl Strayed, author of the #1 New York Times bestselling memoir Wild (more than 1 million copies sold and soon to be a major motion picture) and the New York Times bestseller Tiny Beautiful Things: Advice on Love and Life from Dear Sugar.
-Among Janet's other acclaimed clients are Anthony Marra, author of the novel A Constellation of Vital Phenomena, a New York Times bestseller and a long-list finalist for the 2013 National Book Award; Monique Truong, winner of the Asian-American Literary Award and author of the novels The Book of Salt and Bitter in the Mouth; Michael Byers, a finalist for the PEN/Hemingway Award and author of The Coast of Good Intentions, Long for This World, and Percival's Planet; Christopher Castellani, artistic director of the Grub Street writing center and author most recently of All This Talk of Love; and Hanna Pylväinen, winner of a Whiting Award and author of the novel We Sinners.
+Janet's clients are award-winning and bestselling writers of the highest caliber literary fiction and nonfiction, including memoir, biography, history, science, philosophy, and poetry.
+Her authors include Cheryl Strayed, author of the #1 New York Times bestselling memoir Wild, which has sold 2 million copies and is now a major motion picture starring Reese Witherspoon.
+Among her other celebrated clients are the widely acclaimed Anthony Marra, whose debut novel A Constellation of Vital Phenomena was a New York Times Best Seller and won the Barnes & Noble Discover Great New Writers Award; Monique Truong, winner of the Asian American Literary Award for her novel The Book of Salt; Michael Byers, a finalist for the PEN/Hemingway Award for his story collection The Coast of Good Intentions; novelist Christopher Castellani, winner of a Guggenheim Fellowship and author most recently of All This Talk of Love; and Hanna Pylväinen, winner of a Whiting Award for her novel We Sinners.

-Many writers on Janet's list have been featured in prestigious publications, including The New Yorker; The Atlantic; Wired; The Paris Review; The New York Times Magazine; The Wall Street Journal; Harper's,; The Best American Essays; The Best American Short Stories; and elsewhere.
-Their awards and honors include the Guggenheim Fellowship; the Whiting Award; the Asian-American Literary Award; the Pushcart Prize; the O.Henry Award; the Stegner Fellowship; and the New York Public Library Young Lions Award.
+Many writers on Janet's list have been featured in prestigious publications, including The New Yorker; The Atlantic; Wired; The Paris Review; The New York Times Magazine; The Wall Street Journal; Harper's; The Best American Essays; The Best American Short Stories; and elsewhere.
+In addition to the honors for the authors noted above, her clients have won many other awards, including the New York Public Library Young Lions Award, the Pushcart Prize, the O.Henry Award; the National Book Critics Circle Award, and the L.A.
+Times Book Prize.

 Janet's clients benefit from both her extensive inside knowledge of the publishing process and her highly regarded, in-depth editorial insight.
-At Houghton Mifflin, she edited works by such celebrated authors as Philip Roth, Tim O'Brien, Cynthia Ozick, Jonathan Safran Foer, Anita Desai, and John Edgar Wideman, and she launched the careers of many acclaimed young writers, including Peter Ho Davies, author of The Welsh Girl; and Jhumpa Lahiri, winner of the Pulitzer Prize.
+At the former Houghton Mifflin, she worked with such esteemed authors as Philip Roth, Tim O'Brien, Jonathan Safran Foer, Cynthia Ozick, and John Edgar Wideman, and she launched the careers of many prize-winning young writers, including Peter Ho Davies, author of The Welsh Girl; and Jhumpa Lahiri, winner of the Pulitzer Prize.
 As Publisher, Janet oversaw the release of such groundbreaking bestsellers as Richard Dawkins's The God Delusion and Jerome Groopman's How Doctors Think.

-Janet Silver holds a B.A. from Brown University and an M.A. in English Literature from the University of Chicago.
-She has lectured on the publishing industry nationwide and has been featured in Poets and Writers; Boston Magazine; and "The Emily Rooney Show" on WGBH TV.
+Janet holds a B.A. from Brown University and an M.A. in English Literature from the University of Chicago.
+She lectures on the publishing industry nationwide and has been featured in Poets and Writers, Boston Magazine, and "The Emily Rooney Show" on WGBH TV.
 She serves on the Board of Trustees of the Fine Arts Work Center in Provincetown and the advisory board of Ploughshares magazine.